Bury Me in Kern County: Release

-The film premiered at South by Southwest in March 1998.
+The film premiered at SXSW in March 1998.
+It also screened at the Chicago Underground Film Festival in 1999.

 Reception

 Godfrey Cheshire of Variety called the film an "impressively assured and surprisingly pro debut" from Nitzberg, writing that he "combines a well-developed sardonic sense and some truly inspired casting choices to fashion a redneck mayhem fiesta that could find a welcoming fan base if accurately targeted toward hipper college and young urban auds."

 Merle Bertrand of Film Threat wrote that the film features a "beyond redemption family that only Jerry Springer could love" and called the performances "over-the-top".